7 Businesses That Looked Stupid Until They Made Billions

 eBay: The Auction Platform That Wasn’t Supposed to Work

 When eBay debuted as an online auction marketplace in 1995, analysts anticipated its demise, citing inefficiencies in online auctions.
 They couldn’t have been more wrong; eBay surged to over $10 billion in revenue by 2021, demonstrating that innovative ideas can outperform traditional models.
-This success indicates that investor skepticism can often stem from a misunderstanding of evolving consumer behaviors.
+This success indicates that investor skepticism can often stem from a misunderstanding of evolving consumer behaviors, similar to observations about startups that proved non-AI innovation is still thriving.

 Tesla: The Skeptical Electric Vehicle